cyverse/glance-irods/README.md

 irods_store_password = somepassword

 [glance_store]
-stores = irods  # You may have a comma-separated list of multiple back-ends default_store = irods
+stores = file, irods  # You may have a comma-separated list of multiple back-ends default_store = irods
 ```